MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/private-link-and-dns-integration-at-scale.md

 Many application teams build their solutions using a combination of Azure IaaS and PaaS resources.
 Some Azure PaaS services (such as SQL Managed Instance) can be deployed in customer VNets.
 As a result, traffic will stay private within the Azure network and would be fully routable from on-premises.

-However, some Azure PaaS services (such as Azure Storage or Azure Cosmos DB) cannot be deployed in a customer's VNets and are accessible over their public endpoint.
-In some instances, this can cause a contention with a customer's security policies, as corporate traffic might not allow the deployment or accessing of corporate resources (such as a SQL database) over public endpoints.
+However, some Azure PaaS services (such as Azure Storage or Azure Cosmos DB) can't be deployed in a customer's VNets and are accessible over their public endpoint.
+In some instances, this configuration causes a contention with a customer's security policies, as corporate traffic might not allow the deployment or accessing of corporate resources (such as a SQL database) over public endpoints.

 [Azure Private Link][link-1] allows access to a [list of Azure services][link-2] over private endpoints, but it requires that those private endpoint records are registered in a corresponding [private DNS zone][link-3].

-This article describes how application teams can deploy Azure PaaS services in their subscriptions which are only accessible over private endpoints.
+This article describes how application teams can deploy Azure PaaS services in their subscriptions that are only accessible over private endpoints.

 This article will also describe how application teams can ensure that services are automatically integrated with private DNS zones via Azure Private DNS.
 Removing the need for manual creation or deletion of records in DNS.